lmy441900/lmy441900.github.io/_posts/2019-01-22-control-all-widgets-in-gtk-callbacks-with-gtkbuilder.md

 ---
 layout: post
-title:  "Control All Widgets in GTK Callbacks with GtkBuilder"
+title:  "Controlling All Widgets in GTK Callbacks With GtkBuilder"
 date:   2019-01-22
 categories: en
 ---